 Once the dangerous conditions to employees have been reduced, immediate attention will be turned to minimizing the damage or loss to property and equipment by water.
 Sand bags will be used where feasible to protect against flood waters.
-Teams will be organized to remove records and other Southern University Agricultural Land-grant campus vital documents to safety.
+Teams will be organized to remove records and other Southern University Agricultural Research and Extension Center vital documents to safety.
 Damage assessment will be continually reported to the Campus Emergency Coordinator or the Emergency Operations Center.